XiangXu/Programming-Daily-Learning/Development/2_Continuous_ Integration_Delivery.md

 # Continuous Integration and Continuous Delivery

 Continuous Integration and Continuous Delivery are the processes in which **your development team involves frequent code changes that are pushed in the main branch while ensuring that it does not impact any changes made by developers working parallelly**.
-The aim of it is to reduce the chance of defects and conflicts during the integration of the complete project.
+The aim of it is to reduce the chance of defects(缺点) and conflicts during the integration of the complete project.

 ## What is Continuous Integration